-Cover the dough and leave to rise in the Miele warming drawer on cup setting, 1st temperature square (40°C) until doubled in size, or leave at room temperature to prove.
+Cover the dough and leave to rise in a Miele warming drawer on cup setting, 1st temperature square (40°C) until doubled in size, or leave at room temperature to prove.

 For the falafel burger, place the chickpeas in a food processor.
 Preheat a frying pan on a medium heat with the vegetable oil.
 Add the chopped red onion and garlic.
 Fry for 2-3 minutes until soft.
 Add to the chickpeas in the food processor.